wilsoninuk/CCBRAND/README.md

-# CC BHUTAN Corporate Website
+# Shagyal Enterprises Corporate Website

-A modern, responsive corporate website for CC BHUTAN, showcasing the company's 25-year history, diverse brand portfolio, and business operations across Bhutan.
+A modern, responsive corporate website for Shagyal Enterprises, showcasing the company's 25-year history, diverse brand portfolio, and business operations across Bhutan.

 ## Overview

-This corporate website is built for CC BHUTAN, a leading retail and distribution company in Bhutan.
+This corporate website is built for Shagyal Enterprises, a leading retail and distribution company in Bhutan.
 The site features:
 - Company overview and history
 - Showcase of 4 major brands (Miniso, Focallure, Supermarkets, and Creamnest)
 - Interactive image galleries of stores and products